xma711/notebook/software_engineering/agile_software_development/README.md

 Agile methods break tasks into small increments with minimal planning, and do not directly involve long-term planning.

-Iteractions are short time frames that typically last from one to four weeks.
+Interactions are short time frames that typically last from one to four weeks.
-Each iteration involves a team working thru a full software development cycle including planning, requirements analysis, design, coding and unit testing, and acceptance testing when a working product is demostrated to stakeholders.
+Each iteration involves a team working thru a full software development cycle including planning, requirements analysis, design, coding and unit testing, and acceptance testing when a working product is demonstrated to stakeholders.

 The goal is to have an available release (with minimal bugs) at the end of each iteration.